matte-oss/Thinkpad-T450-MacOS-Tahoe-Hackintosh/README.md

 12) Go ahead with the Tahoe installation and choose the MacOS Drive
 13) Boot back into a working OS (Linux/Windows) and mount the MacOS efi (on Windows you need to use [WinEFIMounter](https://github.com/franzageek/WinEFIMounter) )
 14) Copy the Tahoe EFI in the MacOS EFI and boot

+# Post-install

+Once booted into MacOS you'll notice the GPU acceleration is not working.
+Opencore legacy Patcher does NOT yet support Tahoe, so we'll be using an **unofficial** fork called [oclp-mod](https://github.com/laobamac/OCLP-Mod)